travelmarx/scrapbook101/docs/about-this-site.md

 ### Add Boostrap

-After running for a few weeks, we wanted to add [tabbed content][tabs] using Bootstrap.
+After running this doc site for a few weeks, we wanted to add [tabbed content][tabs] using Bootstrap.
 This lead us discover that there is a GitHub Page theme with [Bootstrap 4 startup site][bootstraptheme].
 However, instead of using this, we ended up injecting the necessary Bootstrap scripts into the `_layouts\default.html`.

 ### Relative Link

 At first we didn't notice the difference between the local URL (e.g., http://localhost:4000/index) and the live site URL (https://travelmarx.github.io/scrapbook101/index).
 The difference of "scrapbook101" made relative document links work locally but not live.
-This [SO post][sopost] pointed the way that we could specify a **baseurl**I parameter when starting Jekyll locally.
+This [SO post][sopost] pointed the way that we could specify a **baseurl** parameter when starting Jekyll locally.
 We do two things:

   - We define any internal links without a forward slash (/).
   - We start Jekyll locally specifying a **baseurl** parameter like so <br/> `bundle exec jekyll serve --baseurl '//scrapbook101'`.